 University of Pennsylvania

-Read the full article: Class of 2015 admit rate lowest ever
+Read the full article: Princeton University Accepts 2,095 Students to Class of 2016

 - Class of 2021 Ivy League Statistics